tokfan/awesome-tokenization/README.md

 # Awesome-Tokenization

-A curated collection of Medium articles exploring tokenization in the context of large language models (LLMs).
+A curated collection of articles exploring tokenization in the context of large language models (LLMs).

 ## Medium Articles on LLM Tokenization